Key facts

 Entry requirements

-- Bachelor degree in a different discipline* OR
+- completion of a bachelor degree in a different discipline*

-- two years relevant work experience
+- at least two years' relevant work experience (or part-time equivalent)#

 * Completion of a major sequence in property or real estate will classify a degree as the same discipline.